SharkUncle/deep-abyss/CISO_assistant.md

 My first idea of the tool was "Cool, another note manager!", well I've never been so happy to be wrong.

-It offer very interesting about
+It offers some very interesting features for GRC consultants.

 ## Installation

 For the test on my local system, it is very simple.
 You need to install first docker on target system.